Blackjack: Composition-dependent strategy

 Even when basic and composition-dependent strategies lead to different actions, the difference in expected reward is small, and it becomes smaller with more decks.
-Using a composition-dependent strategy rather than a basic strategy in a single-deck game reduces the house edge by 4 in 10,000, which falls to 3 in 100,000 for a six-deck game.
+Using a composition-dependent strategy rather than a basic strategy in a single-deck game reduces the house edge by 0.04%, which falls to 0.003% for a six-deck game.

 Advantage play

 Blackjack has been a high-profile target for advantage players since the 1960s.
 Advantage play attempts to win more using skills such as memory, computation, and observation.
-While these techniques are legal, they can give players a mathematical edge in the game, taking advantage of players' unwanted customers for casinos.
+While these techniques are legal, they can give players a mathematical edge in the game, making advantage players unwanted customers for casinos.
 Advantage play can lead to ejection or blacklisting.
 Some advantageous play techniques in blackjack include:

 Card counting

 During the course of a blackjack shoe, the dealer exposes the dealt cards.
 Players can infer from their accounting of the exposed cards which cards remain.
 These inferences can be used in the following ways: